buchanankerswell/kerswell_kohn_backarc/README.md

 This will check for required R packages and try to install missing packages automatically.

 If all packages are found and available it will proceed to run the study with some initial prompts from the user.
-The study takes about ??? to run on my MacBook Air (M1 8GB, 2020) setting a maximum of 30 optimization iterations that use the [NLOPT_LN_SBPLX](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/)  leave-one-out cross validation for computing the cost function (as apposed to k=folds \[;where k = proportion of n\]), and 8 cores computing in parallel.
-The study takes about ??? minutes to with 1 optimization step (initial guess).
+The study takes about ??? to run on my MacBook Air (M1 8GB, 2020) setting a maximum of 30 optimization iterations that use the [NLOPT_LN_SBPLX](https://nlopt.readthedocs.io/en/latest/NLopt_Algorithms/)  leave-one-out cross validation for computing the cost function and 8 cores computing in parallel.
+The study takes about ??? minutes to with 1 optimization step (i.e. Kriging with an initial guess without optimization).

 ## Coauthors